MCP Server

 ## Related Guides

-- [SDKs](https://mailrith.com/developers/sdks.md): Mailrith ships official TypeScript and Python SDKs generated from the same public contract that drives the OpenAPI document and capability map.
+- [SDKs](https://mailrith.com/developers/sdks.md): Mailrith ships official TypeScript and Python SDKs generated from the same public contract that powers the OpenAPI document and capability map.